taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The heavily-muscled dark man sitting next to Jina, Min's gene father Amadou, whose back tattoo is a star field that matches Min's back tattoo and has no intradermal shield, raises a finger and smiles.

-Amadou: **"
+Amadou: **"It's called,

-A younger male elder named Panaro, left ear lobe stretched with an enormous 50mm diameter ear plug and the entire curve of his right ear pierced in many fine hoops of eSyrup metal, speaks up.

-Panaro: **"But, Osiel, maybe it's a worthy risk...after all, 'To be autonomous is to be able to make *informed* and *uncoerced* decisions'..."**

-Osiel: **"Panaro, I helped write the Manifesto, you don't need to quote it at me!"**

-Terena: **"
+### Page 6

-Nova: **"It seems our consensus is building towards rejecting the alliance with the Biononymous, and moving our re-forestation efforts away from Manaus and Gruta Judeia.
+Nova: **"It seems our consensus is building towards helping Minka apply to the Space Asylum Program, and rejecting the alliance with the Biononymous while simultaneously moving our re-forestation efforts away from Manaus and Gruta Judeia.
 I'd like to hear from any Elders whose feelings remain incompatible with this decision."**

 The sun is setting in the sky, and everyone looks exhausted.
 Most of the Elders look relieved that the consensus has ended up the way it did.
 A few, including Majhee, show neutral or otherwise expressionless faces.
 Maraba gives Min, whose face is one of angry, tearful resignation, a distraught look before speaking.